 - Networking & innovation

 The Young Expert's personal learning targets are laid down in a personal development plan.
 Besides personal learning targets, this plan includes a development plan that is tailored to the specific location of the Young Expert's secondment.
 This personal development plan is based on an MBTI (Myers-Briggs Type Indicator) test and feedback meeting, which will take place in the week prior to the start training course.
 During their placement the Young Expert will have regular coaching sessions via Skype with a professional coach appointed by the YEP programme bureau.
 This coach will help wherever he or she can with the assignments, personal development, as well as any other issues that may arise.
 Besides that, the Young Expert will have a supervisor appointed by the organisation, who will deal mainly with their work and any supervision that is required.
 Thirdly, the seconding organisation will appoint a mentor in the Netherlands, who will have regular contact with the Young Expert.
 The mentor will also be the contact person for the YEP programme bureau.
-During the entire time YEP the Young Experts are also required to attend several masterclasses on relevant topics such as a food security or water management.
+During the entire time YEP the Young Experts are also required to attend several masterclasses on relevant topics such as a food security, water management or renewable energy.

-The collective development of the Young Experts focuses on various aspects that prove to be useful in their working environment, to the Water and Agrofood sector, and in their ability to work in (intercultural) teams.
+The collective development of the Young Experts focuses on various aspects that prove to be useful in their working environment, to the Water, Agrofood and Renewable Energy sector, and in their ability to work in (intercultural) teams.
 The collective development includes training and practical sessions on social media, intercultural facilitation, conflict management, safety, project planning, and many more, as listed in the Learning Tracks overview.

 Networking & innovation